-I received my MA degree in Counseling Psychology from Bastyr University in 2019 and am currently pursuing training to become a Somatic Experiencing Practitioner.
+I received my MA degree in Counseling Psychology from Bastyr University in 2019, currently in my advanced year of training to become a Somatic Experiencing Practitioner, and have had extensive training in a variety of somatic modalities.
 During the final year of my graduate program, I completed a year long internship at MEND (formerly Seattle Therapy Alliance), a clinic focused on social change and serving female-identified and non-binary individuals.
 Through my internship, I also

-Since 2002, I have been dedicated to yoga and awareness practices.
+Since 2002, I have been dedicated to yoga, mindfulness and awareness practices.
 I began teaching yoga in 2012 and have been certified with the International Association of Yoga Therapists since 2016.
-I am committed to my daily movement, breath, and mindfulness practices as a way of grounding into the wisdom of present moment awareness.
+I am committed to my daily movement, breath, and contemplative practices as a way of grounding into the wisdom of present moment awareness.
 As a yoga therapist and teacher, I have had the opportunity to work with a variety of students, including adults in custody in a medium security men’s prison, military personnel, youth, individuals living with chronic and life-limiting illness, such as those undergoing chemotherapy, and many others.

-My approach to therapy is holistic and rooted in mindfulness and mind-body therapies.
+My approach is holistic and rooted in mindfulness and mind-body therapies.
 I believe that pain and challenge are inherent aspects of being human, yet within each of us in an inborn drive towards growth.
 In session, I endeavor to collaborate with you and co-create a safe space that fosters the unveiling of your innate wisdom.
 While I may have knowledge of certain theories and tools, I believe that you are the expert of your experience.
 I will encourage you to be an active participant in the process of your healing in order to create positive and sustained changes that align with your values.
 In our work together, my hope is that you develop the skills and tools to reclaim your connection to your innate wisdom and unveil the answers that anchor you in the realization of a fulfilling and meaningful life.

 I also believe that the body is a powerful ally in this journey.
 Tuning into the body is a radical act in a world strongly driven by the mind.
 Our body can be both a doorway to the present moment and to past experiences.
 Our work together may include a variety of practices such as mindfulness, movement, or other somatic techniques.
 All are encouraged and optional.
 Through the development of felt-sense awareness, you can reconnect to a sense of home within yourself and re-acquaint with your body as an inherently wise and trustworthy resource.

 Along with a holistic approach that considers the body, mind, and heart of an individual, I draw from person-centered and existential therapy, attachment theory, intersectional feminism and neuroscience.
-I am a LGBQIA and Trans affirming therapist and work from the lens of social justice and Health at Every Size (HAES).
+I am a LGBQIA and Trans affirming therapist and work from the lens of social justice, anti-racism and Health at Every Size (HAES).